Eat well while shift working

 If you’re tempted by foods in the workplace:

-- Aim to carry WW sweet and savoury snacks on hand.
-These are low in Points and can help keep you on track with your daily Points Budget.
+- Aim to carry low-Point sweet and savoury snacks on hand to help keep you on track with your Points Budget.
 Another option is to prepare some healthier treats in advance and freeze them for those times you just feel like indulging.
 A good recipe for this is Anna’s salted caramel and coconut bliss balls.
 This way, when you see those less healthy alternatives laying around the workplace and the cravings strike, you have a fall back that will be just as satisfying.

 Hear advice from WW shift workers Shellie and Steve on how to successfully eat well: